dtaht/blog-cerowrt/content/post/wireguard.md

 Tinc 1.1 - which tries to make things simpler, has also been in development a long time.
 A year (or two?) back, I'd taken a stab at making it do ecn, and queuing better, and gave up.
 Dealing with the characteristics of the "tun" device is a PITA; the overriding suggestion is to re-write tun, I ran away screaming.
 Certainly if I took a few days at it, I could add ecn encapsulation and make a stab at threading the read path, and then writing a userspace fq_codel implementation might take me a week or three. (famous last words - I'd wanted to have a generalized C based fq_codel library for a long time now, and the design effort to get that even mildly right is probably longer than that. [sendmmsg](http://man7.org/linux/man-pages/man2/sendmmsg.2.html) anyone?
-Have you ever seen the [cmsg](http://linux.die.net/man/3/cmsg) and various apis to IP header info](https://www.ietf.org/rfc/rfc2292.txt)
+Have you ever seen the userspace APIs for [cmsg](http://linux.die.net/man/3/cmsg) and [IP header info](https://www.ietf.org/rfc/rfc2292.txt)?
+YUCK.
+The linix in-kernel facilities are much nicer)
-?
-YUCK)

 ## And wireguard has much potential